moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. The description is an optional section, but feel free to type in your own description for this issue.

-    > Note: In the description section, there is a dropdown to select a template.
+    >  In the description section, there is a dropdown to select a template.
 It is possible to create templates to help standardize issue descriptions.
 To learn more about issue templates, click [here](https://docs.gitlab.com/ee/user/project/description_templates.html).

 1. Using the **Assignees** dropdown, assign the issue to yourself by clicking on the dropdown, and then clicking on your username.